RandomComputerUser/FancyLighting/README.md

 **v0.8.0 (2024-??-??)**
 - Split settings into two pages
 - The settings preset now only affects settings in the Quality Settings page
+- Renamed some settings and presets
+- Added a new Extreme preset
 - Gamma correction now uses 2.2 gamma instead of sRGB
 - There is now a separate option to use the sRGB transfer function
 - Added settings to apply overbright rendering to more things